 As for what to look at in specific item slots, read on!

 Build-defining item here!
 Triad Grip to convert minion damage to elemental.
 It's a frequent drop and can be found easily even in SSF.

-For a cold conversion, here's a 90 second guide: how to get 4 green sockets into Triad Grip.
+90 second guide: how to get 4 green sockets into Triad Grip.

 A Tabula Rasa can go far, but I personally prefer to use a 5-link with actual stats instead.